YumaYX/rubydemodoc/input/date/monday_of_this_week1.md

-This Ruby code snippet demonstrates the use of the `Date` class to obtain the current date and subsequently calculate the date of the previous Monday.
-The `Date.today` method is used to get the current date, and then `today.wday` returns the day of the week as a number (0 for Sunday, 1 for Monday, etc.).
-Subtracting `today.wday` from `today` calculates the number of days to subtract to reach the previous Monday.
-Finally, this calculated number is subtracted from `today` to obtain the date of the previous Monday, which is then assigned to the `this_monday` variable.
+This Ruby code snippet demonstrates how to calculate the date of the previous Monday.
+First, it requires the `date` library.
+Then, it gets today's date using `Date.today`.
+Next, it calculates the day of the week for today using `today.wday`.
+The formula `today - today.wday + 1` determines the number of days to subtract from today to reach the previous Monday.
+Finally, it subtracts that number of days from today to get the date of the previous Monday, which is stored in the `this_monday` variable.